devcao/LOCOpath/README.md

 ```

 ## How to use
-Feel free to check out ./Example.md for more detailed examples.
+Feel free to check out [some working examples](./Example.md) for more detailed examples.